SachinSAgrawal/Custom-Widgets/README.md

 * Timer Widget - Displays the time counting down from 1 minute.
 The time turns red when there are only 10 seconds left, and once it has ended, the text switches to the word "end".
 It's kind of an evolution of the clock widget above.
 * Month Widget - Displays the current month with dates, where the current one is highlighted.
 Created to familiarize myself with LazyVGrids and recreate a native widget, but with control over the design and formatting.
 * Input Widget - Displays inputted text that can be deep linked.
 Press and hold on the widget to edit the input text.
 Tap on the widget to have the text be deep linked and show up within the main app.
 Created to learn about configuration intents.
 * Image Widget - Displays an image in the biggest possible widget format, large.
 Since the audio widget plays Never Gonna Give You Up, this widget fittingly displays an image of Rick Astley from the music video.
-It can also be swapped out.
+The image can also be swapped out.

 #### Weather Widget
 * A lock screen widget that displays the 4-day weather forecast for your current location, which is in the top left of the widget.
 The top right shows your location, but in latitude and longitude, pulled directly from Apple's location services.
-Note that the location will lag behind every fetch because it relies on the location last saved to user defaults should this current update fail.
-The bottom left shows the current temperature and conditions, something Windy's does not have.
+Note that while the reverse geolocation may fail and thus the placename is incorrect, the coordinates should still update, and it is the coordinates that are used to fetch the weather.
+The bottom left shows the current temperature and conditions, something Windy's widget does not have.
 The bottom right also shows the time since the weather was last fetched.
-Each fetch occurs 30 minutes after the previous one.
+Each fetch occurs ~30 minutes after the previous one.
 * If the app is unable to fetch the most recent weather because your device is in airplane mode or not connected to Wi-Fi/cellular, it will keep on displaying the weather from the last successful fetch for up to 6 hours, while continuing to try to fetch the weather.
 The current temperature will expire after three hours after the last successful fetch.
 Once the full 6 hours have passed, the weather data will display as null, where everything is 0 and there are ?s for the condition.
 It will still continue trying to refetch the weather until the data is no longer null.
 * The middle section of the widget is split into four sections, with each one corresponding to a subsequent day.
 Below the day of the week are the high and low temperatures for that day, as well as the average condition expected.
 Underneath that is the percentage chance that it will rain, where one filled raindrop means that there is an additional 20% chance for rain.
 If none of the raindrops are filled, it should be a day without rain.
 I have found this to sometimes be slightly inaccurate.
 This is not an issue with my code but with the data received from the API call.
-* Lastly, the squiggly line behind each day is a rough approximation of what the temperature will look like throughout the day, starting in the morning and extending into the night.
-Please note that it is only based on the four data points from the API and is being interpolated.
+* The squiggly line behind each day is a rough approximation of what the temperature will look like throughout the day, starting in the morning and extending into the night.
+Please note that even though it is only interpolating the four data points from the API, I have found it to still be quite accurate.
-* A new feature of this widget is the ability to choose between Celsius and Fahrenheit by tapping on the widget while customizing your lock screen.
-This will invoke a menu where you can select your preferred unit.
+* You can choose whether the weather (haha) displays in Celsius or Fahrenheit.
+To do this, tap on the widget while customizing your lock screen.
+This will invoke a menu to select your preferred unit.
 In this same menu, you can also have the weather use a custom location instead of your current one.
 Simply enable the toggle and type in your desired coordinates.
 If they are invalid, the fall back location is also New York City.

+## Improvements
+I know that I said I wouldn't update this app more, but I did anyway, so here are a list of the most recent changes:
+* The design of the month widget has been brought more inline with the native one.
+* All of the widgets have been updated to render better with tinted appearances.
+* The app icon has been simplified to take full advantage of the new liquid glass.
+* You no longer need to manually input your OpenWeatherMap API key into the code, as it can now be set using App Intents in the same menu as the weather unit and location.

 ## Installation
 1. Clone this repository or download it as a zip folder and uncompress it.